 Sida's work in Mozambique

-Sida's cooperation in Mozambique focuses on the environment and climate, as the country is severely affected by climate change.
+Sida focuses on the environment and climate as Mozambique is severely affected by climate change.
 Human rights, economic development and peace are other important areas.
-After a long period of positive development, poverty has increased.
-Humanitarian needs are also increasing, mainly due to the conflict in the north of the country.
+The country's economy continues to develop, but inequality is high and many people live in poverty.
+People are in great need of humanitarian support, mainly due to the conflict in the north of the country.

 Development cooperation in Mozambique